8 eLearning Sales Training Best Practices: Tips & Use Cases

 Your sales reps may not spend eight hours a day staring at a computer.
 With access to online training, your sales team has the flexibility to explore the material at their own pace and on their own time.
 While you can still set deadlines, you’re giving employees the opportunity to interact with the lessons when it is convenient for them.

-Not every salesperson is motivated day in and day out to do their best work.
+Not everyone on your sales team is motivated day in and day out to do their best work.
 Providing them with engaging, custom eLearning training courses filled with knowledge assessments can ensure retention.
 As many courses also come with scores, it’s easy for you to see which employees are performing well and which could use additional assistance.

 Easy Access to Information